 Step 3: How This Works?

 The working of this circuit is based on two astable multivibrators.
 One multivibrator is formed by transistor T1 & T2 while the other one is formed by T3 & T4.
 The duty cycle can be varied by changing RC time constant, which can be done through the two pots and different LED patterns can be generated.

 An astable multivibrator is a regenerative circuit consisting of two amplifying stages connected in a positive feedback loop by two capacitive-resistive coupling networks.
 The transistors act as the amplifying elements.

 The circuit is usually drawn in a symmetric form as a cross-coupled pair.
 Two output terminals can be defined at the active devices, which will have complimentary states; one will have high voltage while the other has low voltage.
 The circuit is implemented by by the coupling capacitor that instantly transfer voltage changes because the voltage across a capacitor cannot suddenly change.
 Hence, in each state one transistor is ON and the other is OFF, thus producing the needed effect to produce the required patterns and making the circuit work.

 Step 4: PCB Version

 I have also made a PCB version of this project.
 In this I used led's of three different colors.
-Watch the video to see it working.
 The PCB connection layout is attached and the component layout is same as the image in the previous step.